pmaragno/Assessment-of-the-impact-of-different-Nanopore-platforms-implementation/README.md

 path_output                                         path to the directory where saving the plots with the overlapping between different comparisons path_bed_3utr_top_tx                                path to the directory containing the bed file with the 3' UTR coordinates of the selected transcripts

-hits_Nanocompore_granges <- hits_Nanocompore[[1]]   GRange for each comparison with the hits in sites analysable in both comparisons, each range is expanded of 10 nucleotides centered around the corresponding hit hits_Nanocompore_values <- hits_Nanocompore[[2]]    For each comparison, the number of hits in sites analysable in both comparisons
+hits_Nanocompore_granges <- hits_Nanocompore[[1]]   For each comparison, a GRange with the hits in sites analysable in both comparisons, each range is expanded of 10 nucleotides centered around the corresponding hit hits_Nanocompore_values <- hits_Nanocompore[[2]]    For each comparison, the number of hits in sites analysable in both comparisons
 ```